 We are looking for contributions to the Recent Research Notes column in the Alaska Journal of Anthropology.
 These would be brief (1-3 paragraphs maximum) reports on up-coming, on-going or recently completed projects, new C-14 dates or laboratory findings that might be of interest to the Arctic/subarctic research community.
 Individuals can submit multiple notes if they have different subjects.
 Items already covered in the newsletter are appropriate, as AJA has a broader circulation, and exists in permanent hard copy in libraries.

 Entries can be submitted at any time (while a project is fresh in your mind) and will be placed in the next column to be published after their submission.
+The deadline for notes to make the next issue is JULY31, 2020.

 We do not need precise site locations, client’s names, or any other data that can be considered protected or proprietary.
 It is understood that in some cases project sponsors need to review reports and give permission for such notes to be published.
 We understand that this may take some time, and will interpret “recent” liberally to accommodate such cases.